EldhoG34/WildEye/README.md

 To initiaze Cloud messaging feature, we need FCM tokens of these specific devices.
 This table stores FCM token of each devices
 ## Front End
 Front end consists of two apps:
+####NOTE : Before using both admin and user flutter projects, connect your projects to your firebase account using `flutterfire`
 ### User App
 Android app which need minimum SDK version of 21.
 Receives alert, view recent alerts along with detected image.
 Map screen with cameras marked in it.
 There is a report chatroom feature in which Admin can broadcast important notices or share information.
 Users can also raise concerns in it, which will be visible in admin inbox. `User` folder contains the flutter project of user app.
 Run the command below in cmd to build apk
 ```markdown